Filter list

 They are often more committed to the brand and its vision, so you have to show ways that you're also committed to them.

-What are the benefits of having fans?
+What are the benefits of turning customers into fans?

 While a fan of a company and a regular customer may have some similarities in their behavior, having fans comes with a few benefits companies need now more than ever.